 UI: Used to create the graphics of the EMalign tool, including the options menu, a list of all open maps to choose for the reference map and the query map, and other user interface elements.

 3.3.4.
-Conversion and Compatibility:
+Conversion and compatibility:

 ChimeraX represents maps with specialized objects that contain multiple fields encompassing all pertinent data.
 By thoroughly familiarizing with ChimeraX's source code, particularly the bundles, it became feasible to accurately extract and convert the required data into the format suitable for EMalign.
 This process involved retrieving raw data from the Volume objects and transforming it into a compatible 3D array format (ndarray).

 3.3.5.
-Command and Tool Creation:
+Command and tool creation:

 The process of creating the new command and graphical tool for EMalign followed the comprehensive guide provided on the ChimeraX website for adding a bundle.
 The steps included:

-Adding a Command:
+Adding a command:

-Create Bundle Information: Start by creating a bundle_info.xml file containing information about the bundle, such as name, version, and dependencies.
+Create bundle information: Start by creating a bundle_info.xml file containing information about the bundle, such as name, version, and dependencies.

-Implement Command Functionality: Develop a Python package that interfaces with ChimeraX and implements the command functionality.
+Implement command functionality: Develop a Python package that interfaces with ChimeraX and implements the command functionality.
 This typically involves creating a Python file (e.g., cmd.py) that defines the command.

-Build Bundle: Package the bundle as a Python wheel.
+Build bundle: Package the bundle as a Python wheel.
 This can be done using tools like make or directly through ChimeraX.

-Install and Test: Install the bundle in ChimeraX using the toolshed install command and test its functionality.
+Install and test: Install the bundle in ChimeraX using the toolshed install command and test its functionality.

-Adding a Tool:
+Adding a tool:

-Create Bundle Information: Similar to adding a command, start by creating a bundle_info.xml file.
+Create bundle information: Similar to adding a command, start by creating a bundle_info.xml file.

-Implement Tool Functionality: Develop a Python package that interfaces with ChimeraX and implements the tool functionality.
+Implement tool functionality: Develop a Python package that interfaces with ChimeraX and implements the tool’s functionality.
 This involves creating a Python file (e.g., tool.py) that defines the tool.

-Build Bundle: Package the bundle as a Python wheel.
+Build bundle: Package the bundle as a Python wheel.

-Install and Test: Install the bundle in ChimeraX using the toolshed install command and test its functionality.
+Install and test: Install the bundle in ChimeraX using the toolshed install command and test its functionality.

 The EMalign command via the ChimeraX command line